Inject Agent

 Purpose

 InjectAgentMessage lets your server put words in the agent’s mouth mid-conversation.
-The optional behavior field controls how the message interacts with any ongoing user or agent turn: wait for silence, or queue within the current turn.
+The optional behavior field controls how the message interacts with any ongoing user or agent turn: wait for silence, queue within the current turn, or interrupt the current turn.

 Fields